Invariant densities for random systems of the interval: Preliminaries

 .2cm {\bf (A4)} For each $j$, assume that

 .2cm In other words, the points 0 and 1 are mapped to 0 or 1 under all maps $T_j$, making the system continuous at the origin, when we consider it as acting on the circle $\mathbb R / \mathbb Z$ with the points 0 and 1 identified.
-Since we can deal with finitely many discontinuities, there is no actual need for these assumptions, but they make computations easier.
+Since we can deal with finitely many discontinuities, (A4) is not necessary for our results to hold, but it makes computations easier.
 Any system not satisfying it can be extended to a system that does satisfy this condition and for which no absolutely continuous invariant measure puts weight on the added pieces.
 See Figure~\ref{f:extendedmap} for an illustration and see Section \ref{sec5} for a concrete example, given by the random $(\alpha,\beta)$-transformation.

-.2cm Both (A3) and (A4) above are straightforward adaptations of the conditions set by Kopf in \cite{Ko} for the deterministic case.
-We need to add only conditions (A1) and (A2) to generalise the results to the random setting.